lourencop01/lourencop01/README.md

 Welcome to my GitHub profile!

-My name is Lourenço and I'm from the Azores :evergreen_tree:.
-Currently studying @ Instituto Superior Técnico in Lisbon, Portugal.
+My name is Lourenço and I'm from the Azores :evergreen_tree:, but I am currently studying @ Instituto Superior Técnico in Lisbon, Portugal.

-Currently I...
+At this moment I...

-:computer: |  study Computer Science and Engineering
+:computer: | Study Computer Science and Engineering

-:rocket: |  study Aerospace Engineering
+:rocket: |  Study Aerospace Engineering

-:facepunch: |  practice boxing
+:facepunch: |  Practice boxing

-:pencil2: |  do tutoring
+:pencil2: |  Do tutoring